dfedor2008/Topaz/Journal.md

 ---

 Day 1:
 Today I worked on the schematic.
 I decided to use a SAMD21, an SX1262, and a BME280, as I have previous experience with them.
+Time spent:~2 hours

 Day 2:
 The schematic is finished.
 I moved on to the PCB layout.
 I imported a custom oscillator (ECS-327TXO-2012) for the SAMD21.
 I'm quite happy with the design so far.
 I also revisited the schematic and added another button, which could potentially be used for Morse code input in the future.
+Time spent:~1.5 hours

 Day 3:
 I changed the minimum track spacing to 0.127 mm to prevent copper pads from merging, in line with OSH Park’s manufacturing limits.
 I also worked on minimizing the PCB size to help reduce production costs.
+Time spent:~1.75 hours

+Day 4:
+Final changes were added.
+Fixed certain errors in DRC.
+Fixed final arragment problems.
+I went back to KiCad and ran ERC to checked and fixed any errors.
+I reviewed for a final time the schematic to see if I missed anything ( compared it with the manufactorers reference design and datasheets).
+Time spent: 1.25 hours

 Overall Notes:
 The biggest challenge I faced was figuring out the RF section.
 The manufacturer-recommended RF switch, the BGS12WN6E6327, is extremely small and nearly impossible to solder by hand.